 Climate Change Is Bad For Peru's Pastures ...
 But There's A 1,200-Year-Old Fix

 Climate change, vanishing ice and erratic rain patterns are causing the wetlands in two Andean communities to shrink — and that's a big problem for the communities of Miraflores and Canchayllo.
-The villagers depend on the puna, a set of alpine ecosystems above 13,000 feet that include grasslands and wetlands to graze sheep, cows, alpacas, llamas and vicunas — animals that provide them with their livelihoods.
+The villagers depend on the puna, a set of alpine ecosystems above 13,000 feet that include grasslands and wetlands to graze sheep, cows, alpacas, llamas and vicuñas — animals that provide them with their livelihoods.

-Instead of looking for modern solutions to improve access to water, the villagers turned to an old one: centuries-old hydraulic systems that dot the Nor Yauyos Cocha Landscape Reserve, a state-protected natural area seven hours east of Lima.
-These ancient systems have used to help irrigate the reserve's pastures and provide nutrient-rich soil for hundreds of years.
+Instead of looking for modern solutions to improve access to water, the villagers turned to an old one: centuries-old hydraulic systems that dot the Nor Yauyos Cochas Landscape Reserve, a state-protected natural area seven hours east of Lima.
+These ancient systems have been used to help irrigate the reserve's pastures and provide nutrient-rich soil for hundreds of years.

 So in 2013, the communities teamed up with scientists from U.S. nonprofit The Mountain Institute (TMI) and reserve authorities to devise plans to revive their historic waterways, including canals, lakes and reservoirs.
-In addition to providing water, the project would also help mitigate the effects of climate change on the landscape, which has been degraded by grazing, melting glaciers and erratic rainfall.
+In addition to providing water, the project also would help mitigate the effects of climate change on the landscape, which has been degraded by grazing, melting glaciers and erratic rainfall.

 Andean communities — often marginalized and impoverished — are struggling to adapt to climate change, says Bryan Mark, a glaciologist with Ohio State University.
 Since the 1970s, Peru has lost more than 40 percent of its ice surfaces, a critical water source for the capital city of Lima and the rest of the semi-arid coast.
 This loss caused the wetlands to shrink, leading herders to overgraze what pastures were left.
 Some villagers are diversifying their livelihood with activities in fields such as tourism, while others have moved to nearby towns and cities.

-The traditional practices that created and maintained the wetlands were disappearing, says Fernando Quiroz, the biologist in charge of the Nor Yauyos Cocha Landscape Reserve.
+The traditional practices that created and maintained the wetlands were disappearing, says Fernando Quiroz, the biologist in charge of the Nor Yauyos Cochas Landscape Reserve.
 "People have been here since pre-Incan times and they have always rotated grazing areas and organized traditional festivities to clean up ditches."
 If the ditches are not cleaned regularly, they tend to clog.

 The ancient water systems the villagers wanted to revive once kept the wetlands verdant in the puna, an otherwise dry region sometimes described as an Andean tundra.
-When these systems functioned, they created bofedales, prairies engineered by ancient Peruvians to retain meltwater and rainfall.
+When these systems functioned they created bofedales, prairies engineered by ancient Peruvians to retain meltwater and rainfall.

 In the Miraflores community, a pre-Hispanic reservoir lay empty and abandoned.
 Its sloped walls, made of big rocks, were still standing, but the channel that fed from it was damaged and almost invisible.
 In Canchayllo, ancient walls and canals draining from a natural lagoon stood dead and dry, abandoned.

-Enlisted by TMI, Álex Herrera, an archaeologist from the Universidad de los Andes in Bogotá, Colombia explored the area using Google Earth in 2013.
+Enlisted by TMI, Álex Herrera, an archaeologist from the Universidad de los Andes in Bogotá, Colombia, explored the area using Google Earth in 2013.
 He confirmed the presence of ancestral water-management systems.
 The rock constructions he saw from above were at least 1,200 years old.
-To Herrera, the existence of wetlands created by the old irrigation systems suggested that water and sediments were intentionally harvested for herding.
+To Herrera, the existence of wetlands created by the old irrigation systems suggested that water and sediments intentionally were harvested for herding.
 Herding requires grass, and water makes it grow.
 Sediment slows down water and makes soil humid longer, meaning better grass and more food for animals.

 The irrigation systems work by slowing the draining of rainfall and glacial meltwater high in the Andes, acting as a giant colander collecting clay, sandy silt and other soils that promote the growth of flora that alpacas and llamas like to eat, Herrera says.